Little Italy Comes to Westchester (With a Not-So-Little Festival)

 Photos courtesy of Tom Pomposello & Yorktown San Gennaro Festival

 The patron saint of Naples will be honored in Yorktown next week, beginning on Wednesday, September 11, with five days of fun, food, and good, old-fashioned community revelry, including a traditional procession.

 For the uninitiated, San Gennaro was not the inspiration for a truly excellent episode of Black Mirror.
 Saint Januarius was a Third Century Bishop of Naples who is believed to have died a martyr for harboring Christians during the Great Persecution by Roman Emperor Diocletian.
 Festivals and a spirit of charity surrounding his memory and holy relics have centered around his feast day of September 16 since at least the 14th Century, with the first U.S. celebration held in New York City in 1926 by Italian immigrants who congregated on Mulberry Street in what became known as Little Italy.

 Michael DiCostanzo's grandparents settled on Mulberry Street and every year he and his family helped run their sausage-and-pepper booth at the festival.
 After moving North into the Hudson Valley, DiCostanzo held a few smaller festivals before approaching longtime friend and Yorktown Rotarian Tom Pomposello.
 Working with Mary Gandolfi-Capoccia, Executive Assistant to then-Town Supervisor Michael Grace, the pair secured a meeting to propose the town’s own San Gennaro festival in 2015.
 They managed to plan the entire affair in just six weeks.

 “Without the Grace administration and the support of the local community this wouldn't happen," Pomposello says.

-Following Wednesday’s opening procession, a street festival full of traditional food, music, and games will be held down the length of Commerce Street from Kear Street to Downing Drive, a stretch of road which has been ceremonially renamed for the month “San Gennaro Way.”
+Following Thursday’s procession, a street festival full of traditional food, music, and games will be held down the length of Commerce Street from Kear Street to Downing Drive, a stretch of road which has been ceremonially renamed for the month “San Gennaro Way.”